ReforgeLab/Nft/README.md

 This contract addresses the lack of a generally agreed NFT/collectible standard in the Sui blockchain ecosystem.
 It draws inspiration from and credits the Mystenlab team's deprecated collectible contract in their testnet package.

+## Example
+There is a simple [example](./example/sources/example_nft.move) contract that demonstrates how to use the collectible standard.
+It is located in the [example](./example/sources/example_nft.move) folder.
+The example contract shows how to create a collection, mint collectibles and attributes.

 ## Architecture

 The collectible standard implements a flexible and extensible framework for NFTs with the following components: